 But there’s absolutely no reason to peruse them all.
 Instead you should focus on the key features you need in MarTech, and ignore all the rest.

 Just make sure you conduct detailed research into the capabilities of the latest MarTech tools.
-It’s easy to identify gaps in your sales and marketing strategy and write them off assuming there’s no technology available that can address the problem.
+It’s easy to identify gaps in your sales and marketing strategy and write them off by assuming there’s no technology available to address the problem.
 But new technologies are coming out all the time that address gaps you might not even realize you had in your MarTech stack.

-For example, there are now machine learning technologies available that make it possible to predict better marketing opportunities before they occur based on past consumer behavior.
+For example, there are now machine learning technologies that predict better marketing opportunities before they occur based on past consumer behavior.
 QuanticMind uses predictive analytics to automate keyword grouping so you can win PPC auctions while reducing your ad spend.
 Its integrations and data storage capabilities make it possible to gain insights from billions of buying signals, making it a perfect addition to a competitive MarTech stack.

-You also need to ensure the tools you currently use to address certain problems really are the best options for that purpose.
-SaaS is a competitive market, so it’s often easy to find new tools that serve the same function, but do so more efficiently or at a better price.
+You also need to ensure the tools you use to address problems really are the best options for that purpose.
+SaaS is a competitive market.
+It’s often easy to find new tools that serve the same function, but are more efficient or a better price.

 It’s easy to get buried in the thousands of tools available today.
-But maintain a focus on your goals and you should be able to narrow things down to the solutions you need the most.
+Focus on your goals and you should be able to narrow things down to the solutions you need the most.

 Features to Look for in MarTech

-New technologies come and go all the time, and only the best will have a true value proposition and certain key features to stay relevant long-term.
+New technologies come and go all the time.
+Only the best have a true value proposition and certain key features to stay relevant long-term.
 You don’t want to waste time incorporating the wrong tools into your stack, then end up replacing the ones you do choose after a year or so.